awsdocs/aws-cloudtrail-user-guide/doc_source/default-kms-key-policy.md

 The following is the default policy created for a AWS KMS key that you use with a trail\.

 **Note**
-The policy's final statement allows cross accounts to decrypt log files with the KMS key\.
+The policy includes a statement to allow cross accounts to decrypt log files with the KMS key\.

 ```
 {